Go Back

 • 1 cup fermented vegetables such as kimchi or fermented cabbage, chopped

-• 2 carrots carrots peeled and sliced
+• 2 carrots carrots diced

-• 2 stalks celery chopped
+• 2 stalks celery diced

 • 1 lemon lemon for squeezing at the end

-• ½ teaspoon smoked paprika for depth
+• 1 teaspoon smoked paprika adds depth to the flavor

 Equipment